Improved Predictions for Higgs Q_T at the Tevatron and the LHC: Soft gluon resummation

-Finally, in Eq.~(\ref{eq:resum_formalism}), the term containing $Y$ incorporates the remainder of the cross section, which is less singular as $Q_T\rightarrow0$ than the $\tilde{W}_{gg}$-term.
+Finally, in Eq.~(\ref{eq:resum_formalism}), the term containing $Y$ incorporates the remainder of the cross section, which is not singular as $Q_T\rightarrow 0$.
 It consists of the difference between the full cross section at finite $Q_T$ and the small-$Q_T$ limit of this cross section, each calculated to the same order in $\alpha_s$.
 At small $Q_T$, these cancel, so that the contribution of the $Y$-term is small, and the resummed term dominates.
 At large $Q_T$, where the logarithms become small, the resummed term cancels against the small-$Q_T$ limit term (to the given order in $\alpha_s$), so that the cross section approaches the fixed-order calculation.
 More details of how this matching process between the resummed calculation and the fixed-order calculation is implemented in ResBos can be found in Ref.~\cite{Balazs:1997xd}.
 In previous studies of Higgs boson production at hadron colliders~\cite{Balazs:2000wv,Cao:2007du}, the high $Q_{T}$ perturbative calculation was included in ResBos at ${\cal O}(\alpha_{s}^{3})$.
 The major update to the program that we have incorporated in this paper is to include the high $Q_{T}$ perturbative calculation at ${\cal O}(\alpha_{s}^{4})$.
 This was done by using the code of Ref.~\cite{Glosser:2002gm} to rescale the perturbative piece of the grids used by the ResBos code by the factor (Pert($\alpha_{s}^3$)+Pert($\alpha_{s}^4$))/Pert($\alpha_{s}^3$), where Pert($\alpha_{s}^3$) and Pert($\alpha_{s}^4$) are the contributions to the $Q_T$ distribution of the Higgs boson of order $\alpha_{s}^3$ and $\alpha_{s}^4$, respectively.
+Accordingly, the singular terms, called the aymptotical piece, at $O(\alpha_{s}^4)$, should also be included to ensure the cancellation to Pert($\alpha_{s}^4$) piece in the low $Q_T$ region.